 There are many student societies at the different schools.
 You can join a sports team and take part in competitions for example, and there are also lots of cultural societies, humanitarian groups, junior enterprises, etc.

-- What administrative procedures are involved in studying in France?
+- What administrative procedures are involved for studying in France?

 Please refer to the CampusFrance website.

-We recommend that you contact the Head of International Relations at the ParisTech school where you would like to study.
-The email addresses are available here.
+We recommend that you contact the Office of International Relations at the ParisTech school where you would like to study.
+All email addresses are available here.

 - What degrees are awarded?

 Each school awards a specific engineering degree.
-The engineering degree is a Master’s level qualifications, so graduates can choose to do a PhD immediately afterwards.
+Engineering degrees are Master’s level qualifications, so graduates can choose to do a PhD immediately afterwards.

-Moreover, most of the partnerships within this International Admission Program include double degree programs, so that you will get the French Diplôme d’ingénieur and the diploma of your home university.
+Moreover, most of the partnerships within this International Admission Program include double degree programs, so you could get the French Diplôme d’ingénieur and the diploma of your home university.
 You have to check the conditions for each partner university on the relevant country webpage.

 - What subjects are taught?

-The ParisTech schools offer a broad range of subjects, including agronomy, financial mathematics, civil engineering, chemistry, physics, optics, etc. All of the schools are leaders in their specialist fields.
-The full list is available here.
-We also recommend that you consult the webpage of each school for more information.
+ParisTech schools offer a broad range of subjects, including agronomy, financial mathematics, civil engineering, chemistry, physics, optics, etc. All of the schools are leaders in their fields of specialty.
+The full list of subjects is available here.
+We also recommend that you consult the webpage of each school for more information and their website.

 - What teaching methods are used?

-The academic entry requirements (Bachelor’s, Master’s) vary depending on the country of origin.
+The level of qualification required (Bachelor’s, Master’s) vary depending on the country of origin.
 Details are given in the partnership agreements concluded between ParisTech and its overseas partner universities.
-The schools only accept students who have already completed at least 2 years of higher education.
+The schools do not accept students who have not completed at least 2 years of higher education.

-Please see below the questions about the ParisTech International Admission Program.
+Please check below questions on the ParisTech International Admission Program.

-- What are the application deadlines for your schools?
+- What are the application deadlines for engineering degrees?

-If you are a student in Argentina, Brazil, China, Colombia or Russia, you can apply via the ParisTech International Admission Program.
-Applications start each year on 1st June each year.
-Applicants take a scientific test in the Autumn.
+If you are a student in Argentina, Brazil, China, Colombia or Russia or other regions and countries in Asia (Cambodia, Hong Kong, India, Indonesia, Japan, Lao, Macau, Malaysia, Singapore, South Korea, Taiwan, Thailand, and Vietnam), you can apply via the ParisTech International Admission Program.
+Applications start each year’s June 1st.
+Applicants take a scientific test in the following autumn.
 Those who pass the test are then invited to an interview and, in some cases, a school-specific scientific examination.
-Applicants are notified of their results at the end of November, and courses start end of August or in September the following year, or the year after for students coming from Russia.
+Results are notified to applicants at the end of November, and courses start end of August or in September the following year (or the year after for students coming from Russia).